Utilities

 Tip

 - When the Path environment variable is configured, you may simply start the utilities by using its name.
-For example entering
+For example, entering

 >sdsio-serverstarts the utility.